fsarron/photXclus/README.md

 Documentation : https://photXclus.readthedocs.io/en/latest/

 > [!IMPORTANT]
-> **photXclus development and hosting happens on Codeberg**, a non-profit community-led organization that aims to help free and open source projects prosper.
+> **photXclus development and hosting happens on Codeberg**, a non-profit community-led organization.
+You can find photXclus at [https://codeberg.org/fsarron/photXclus](https://codeberg.org/fsarron/photXclus).
->
-> You can find photXclus at [https://codeberg.org/fsarron/photXclus](https://codeberg.org/fsarron/photXclus).
 >
 > The GitHub repo is a mirror for convenience and visibility.
 You may consider moving your open-source academic projects to Codeberg.